-When you are in recovery from an eating disorder, your relationship with food can be complicated.
-For many, the idea of eating for reasons other than hunger can feel foreign or scary.
+When you are in recovery from an eating disorder, your relationship with food can feel complicated.
+For many people, the idea of eating beyond hunger in recovery can feel unfamiliar or even scary, especially when trust with food is still being rebuilt.

-However, it’s important to understand that eating isn’t solely about satisfying physical hunger.
-Food plays a multifaceted role in our lives, and recognising its many benefits can be a key part of your journey toward a healthier, sweeter relationship with food.
+However, it is important to recognise that eating is not only about satisfying physical hunger.
+Food plays many roles in our lives, and understanding these benefits can support healing and help you move toward a healthier and sweeter relationship with food.

 Food is a central part of our social lives.
 Sharing meals with others is a way to connect, celebrate, and create memories.